gshaikov/NetLib/README.md

 # NetAPI

 This is a Neural Network (multilayer perceptron) with my custom-built API ``myneuralnetapi.py``.
 Tested on a classic MNIST dataset.
-Dataset is taken from here: [Kaggle MNIST competition](https://www.kaggle.com/c/digit-recognizer/data)
+The dataset is taken from here: [Kaggle MNIST competition](https://www.kaggle.com/c/digit-recognizer/data)

 ***Note: I built whole API using only Numpy library.
 For practice.***